WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 Alternatively, you can edit the `Config.json` file in your [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder).
 In the second line you can modify the value of `"Network": "XXX"`, to `"Main"`, `"TestNet"`, or `"RegTest"`.
+The changes will apply on the next launch of Wasabi.

 ## Loading a wallet